Architecture

 See Task Planner for details.

-4. Tool SDK (@dojops/sdk)
+4. Skill SDK (@dojops/sdk)

-Abstract BaseTool<T> class with Zod input schema validation, abstract generate() for LLM generation, optional execute() for file writes, and optional verify() for external tool validation.
+Abstract BaseSkill<T> class with Zod input schema validation, abstract generate() for LLM generation, optional execute() for file writes, and optional verify() for external tool validation.
 Also provides readExistingConfig(), backupFile(), atomicWriteFileSync() (temp + rename for crash-safe writes), and restoreBackup() utilities.

-See DevOps Tools for the tool pattern.
+See DevOps Skills for the skill pattern.

 4b.
 DOPS Runtime (@dojops/runtime)

-Frontmatter sections (all optional except meta, output, files):
+Frontmatter sections (all optional except meta, files):

 | Section | Purpose |